-NOAA and NFWF are working directly with dealers to find additional ways to address concerns and have modified the project over the years in response to feedback, including:
+NOAA and NFWF have worked directly with dealers to find additional ways to address concerns and have modified the project over the years in response to feedback, including:

 - More alternative gear choices.
 NFWF and NOAA added more alternative gear choices to allow fishermen to continue to catch and sell fish during the repose period.
 Participants have the option to continue to fish during the repose period using up to two of three alternative gear types provided by the project: greenstick gear, buoy gear, and/or deep drop rod and reel gear.
-The addition of deep drop rod and reel gear provides participants with more options to target swordfish, and buoy gear opportunities have been expanded to include the option to harvest yellowfin tuna under an Exempted Fishing Permit (EFP).
+The addition of deep drop rod and reel gear provides participants with more options to target swordfish, and buoy gear opportunities have been expanded to include the option to harvest tuna under an EFP.
 The project has included these additional gear options to offer participants more flexibility to explore fishing strategies that provide alternative harvest opportunities. - Additional training.
-NFWF and NOAA will continue to provide training and resources to participants to improve their proficiency with the alternative gear.
+NFWF and NOAA will continue to provide training and resources to participants to improve their proficiency with the alternative gear. - Greater stakeholder engagement.
+NFWF and NOAA have regularly sought out, listened to, and benefited from the expertise of pelagic longline vessel owners and other members of the supply chain.
+Discussions with vessel owners have shaped adjustments and enhancements to the project, which have resulted in clear restoration benefits for oceanic fish in the Gulf. - Dealer liaison.

-- Greater stakeholder engagement.
-NFWF and NOAA will continue to have an ongoing dialogue with dealers and other stakeholders to make this project as strong as possible.
-In October 2017, NFWF held a meeting with the Audubon Nature Institute's Gulf United for Lasting Fisheries (G.U.L.F.) program to gather information from participants in the Gulf of Mexico supply chain for tuna and swordfish.
-Meeting attendees included dealers, fish distributors, and restaurateurs who discussed their views and ideas for the fishery, options to strengthen the overall viability of the pelagic longline fishery in the Gulf, including, but not limited to, improvements to this project.
-NFWF and NOAA are actively working with the industry to identify opportunities to implement some of these ideas. - Dealer liaison.
 NFWF and NOAA have designated Gary Graham as the liaison to dealers.
 Mr. Graham will provide dealers with project updates and is available to answer questions from dealers.
 He will work to improve communications with dealers and other upmarket stakeholders.